She started to read and write when she was less than four years old. At the age of five, she decided to become a writer and wrote her first story.

 Written word has been part of her life since she can remember.
 Creating is her way of escaping the world and people.
 Creating is also the reason why she loves being among people and feels integrity with the world.

-As she remarks, “it is a phenomenal feeling when I have an ordinary conversation in an ordinary place with ordinary people during an ordinary event and suddenly a story pops in my head… and this story carries me away to the world of imagination.
-And every piece of the reality takes on a new meaning, and everything around becomes extraordinary.”
+As she remarks, ‘it is a phenomenal feeling when I have an ordinary conversation in an ordinary place with ordinary people during an ordinary event and suddenly a story pops in my head… and this story carries me away into the world of imagination, where every image is a work of art.
+And every piece of the reality takes on a new meaning, every thought takes shape and comes alive; everything around becomes extraordinary.’

-And as long as her stories inspire, bring hope, make you wonder or evoke emotions, then she will continue writing.
-Comfortable sofa, a cup of coffee, a notebook and a fountain pen – that’s what she calls home.
+As long as her stories inspire, bring hope, make you wonder or evoke emotions, she will continue writing.
+Comfortable sofa, a cup of coffee, a notebook and a fountain pen, an Indian ink, a brush and a paint tube – that’s what she calls home.

-“I think home is not necessarily the place of your birth, but the place you feel you belong with.
-No matter where I had lived, be it Poland, England, Australia or France, it felt like home and despite the differences in the culture, language, traditions and mentality, I found my place.
+“I think ‘home’ is not necessarily the place of your birth, but the place you feel you belong with.
+No matter where I had lived, be it Poland, England, Australia or France, it felt like home.
+Despite the differences in the culture, language, traditions and mentality, I found my place.

 I believe it comes from within.”